FIRE BENEFIT CHARGE INFORMATION

 3. How much revenue will be available from the benefit charge?

-The benefit charge law provides for annual public hearings and must be put to the voters for renewal every six years and must not exceed 60% of the district's annual operating budget.
-The 2017 benefit charge is approximately 20% of the budget.
+The benefit charge law provides for annual public hearings and must be put to the voters for renewal every ten years and must not exceed 60% of the district's annual operating budget.

 4. How much revenue will be available from the benefit charge?